PROFESSIONAL HEAVY DUTY PENETRATING OIL FINISH

 Baker's Gray-Away is available clear or in a variety of rich natural colors:

-Clear, Oak, Redwood, Slate Gray, Gray Stone, Dark Gray, Ebony, Taupe and Driftwood are special order colors and may require a few extra days for shipping, but don't worry, shipping is always free to all 48 contiguous states!
+(Dark Pecan, Redwood, Ebony, Gray Stone, Dark Gray, New Dark Gray, Medium Gray, Taupe and Driftwood are special order colors and may require a few extra days for shipping.)

 Baker's Gray Away Stain is a true professional grade product that has stood the test of time.
 Virtually un-changed for more than 25 years, BGA is still delivering stunning results, outstanding protection and easy maintenance on all types of outdoor wood.
 For decks, fences, arbors, gazebos and almost any other type of outdoor wooden structure, it's hard to go wrong with Baker's.
 With hundreds or even thousands of deck stains, fence stains, wood sealers and paints being marketed by all the big box stores with their powerful big money advertising, we know it can be overwhelming to try and choose the best deck or fence stain product.
 Of course there is no one perfect product for every situation, but penetrating oil stains are about as close as you can get.
 Penetrating oils work below the surface to stain, seal, waterproof and condition the wood from within, rather than form a thin film over the surface like most other products on the market.
 Any product that forms a film on the surface will eventually flake, peel or chip, leaving you with a costly disaster.
 The combination of technology found in Baker's Gray Away penetrates deep into the wood to not only produce a rich stained appearance, but the conditioning oils also reduce cracking, checking and warping.
 BGA contains no linseed oil, vegetable oil or other natural oils that are a food source for algae, fungus and mildew.
 Combine these qualities with Baker's easy application and easy maintenance, and you can see why this stain is the choice of professional contractors across the country.